-- 9. Install only Energy Star qualified LED lighting fixtures or LED lamps when lighting replacement is included in the scope of work.
-For any lighting products not available as Energy Star certified, such as commercial lighting, select and install fixtures and lamps approved by the Design Lights Consortium (DLC).
-For more information, visit www.designlights.org. - 10.
-Install Energy Star qualified windows in accordance with current Energy Star Standards as appropriate to project location when windows are replaced (excluding high rise buildings). - 11.7.
+- 6. Install programmable thermostats where thermostats are installed or replaced.
+Project specifications must include thermostats to be programmed in accordance with IECC thermostat set-back guidance by the installer as part of equipment installation and commissioning. - 7.
 A building draft- stopping and air-sealing scope of work is to be included in the project specifications with minimum verification completed by sampling 10% of the units with a blower door test.
 Schematic drawings indicating typical air-sealing details for the project building type(s) is to be included in the construction section of the Application Submission Package.
 Air-sealing details must include, at a minimum, air sealing for unit compartmentalization as well as air sealing the buildings thermal envelope; including attic and basement/crawl space.
 Effective attic air-sealing may require temporary displacement or removal of existing insulation.
-Typical details must include sealing inherent design deficiencies specific to the building type(s). - 12.8.
-A building duct-sealing and insulation scope of work must be included in the project specifications (for ducts located outside the building envelope with minimum verification completed by sampling 10% of the units, utilizing a duct blaster or similar diagnostic test).
+Typical details must include sealing inherent design deficiencies specific to the building type(s).

+- 8. A building duct-sealing and insulation scope of work must be included in the project specifications (for ducts located outside the building envelope with minimum verification completed by sampling 10% of the units, utilizing a duct blaster or similar diagnostic test).
 Schematic drawings for typical duct air-sealing and insulation details must be included in the construction section of the Application Submission Package.
 It may not be feasible to insulate ducts that are not accessible.
-See Energy Star or the Department of Energy Building America Best Practice, Volume 4. - 13.9.
-Heating and cooling equipment must be sized in accordance with the Air Conditioning Contractors of America (ACCA) Manuals, Parts J and S, or ASHRAE handbooks for the post-rehabilitation building condition.
+See Energy Star or the Department of Energy Building America Best Practice, Volume 4. - 9.
+Heating and cooling equipment must be sized in accordance with the Air Conditioning Contractors of America (ACCA) Manuals, Parts J and S, or ASHRAE handbooks for the postrehabilitation building condition.
 The smallest available size may be used when the calculated size is smaller than the available equipment.
-Calculation worksheets must be submitted to DHCD before at Viability Commitment if the project is approved for funding. - 14.10.
+Calculation worksheets must be submitted to DHCD at Viability Commitment if the project is approved for funding. - 10.
 A project specific Operations and Maintenance (O&M) manual shall be created to optimize the energy efficiency of the equipment installed in the project.
 The O&M manual must include: evaluation criteria, operation parameters, maintenance schedules, and checklists for systems and equipment on the project.
-The building maintenance staff must utilize the O&M manual as an operational standard. - 15.11.
+The building maintenance staff must utilize the O&M manual as an operational standard. - 11.
 The project management staff must provide continuing tenant education and reminders on how to conserve energy at minimal intervals of tenant turnover and heating/cooling changeovers in the spring and fall.
 Property Management Staff must have written material containing energy-saving tips distributed to tenants.